| |

 State of Alabama, County of Marshall

 I am a very poor woman and need the pension very much.
+I have been sick some time.

 (signed) Rhoda A. Frasier